DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Experimental investigation of -type algorithms in the toolbox

-Finally, in \cref{fig:hidden}, the comparative performance of algorithms using the performance profiles tool is demonstrated.
-They confirm that the \directh{} is the most effective optimizer in this class solves approximately $80\%$ of the tested problems with the highest efficiency.
+Finally, in \cref{fig:Nonlinear}, the comparative performance of algorithms using the data profiles is demonstrated.
+They confirm that the \directh{} is the most effective optimizer in this class and has the highest efficiency based on the function evaluations and execution time.